 Stain tray with a dark wood stain.
 This is to create a dark base underneath the painted surface, which makes it really easy to create the farmhouse distressed look.

 I used a foam brush to apply one coat of white chalk paint.
-I did paint it on roughly so that it was thinner in some areas and let the darker wood peak through a bit.
+I did paint it on roughly so that it was thinner in some areas and let the darker wood peek through a bit.
 This helped so I didn’t have to as much distressing to get that rustic look for my farmhouse advent calendar.

 Step 5.
 Distress tray.

 Distress the wooden tray with sandpaper to your liking.
 Since I did such a light coat of paint, I really didn’t have to do much sanding.
 I just focused mostly on the edges of the tray.